From Orthomosaics to Raw UAV Imagery: Enhancing Palm Detection and Crown-Center Localization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented a comparative study of palm detection and crown-center localization from UAV imagery, contrasting orthomosaic and raw domains.
-Results show that raw imagery yields higher accuracy for deployment, while orthomosaics provide robustness in cross-domain transfer.
+The results show that raw imagery yields higher accuracy for deployment, while orthomosaics provide robustness in cross-domain transfer.
 Crown-center annotations further reduce localization error and produce ecologically meaningful tree positions.

 A natural extension is to combine mixed-domain training with inference on raw images.
-Detected crown centers can be georeferenced using the same transformations applied in orthomosaic generation, which enables spatial mapping without constructing full mosaics.
-This facilitates on-field and near real-time monitoring, which traditional orthomosaic-based pipelines cannot achieve.
+The detected crown centers can be georeferenced using the same transformations applied in orthomosaic generation, enabling spatial mapping without constructing full mosaics.
+This facilitates on-field and near-real-time monitoring, which traditional orthomosaic-based pipelines cannot achieve.
 Because crown-center detection fits seamlessly into the existing PRISM framework~\cite{cui2025detection}, it can directly enhance downstream spatial analyses.
-Future work will explore lightweight models for UAV onboard inference and extend crown-center outputs to palm spatial modeling.
+Future work will explore lightweight models for UAV on-board inference and extend crown-center outputs to palm spatial modeling.